0-nirmal0/healthcare-analytics-excel/README.md

 ## ❓ 10 Essential Practice Questions

 These are analytics-style questions to solve in Excel.
-Each question has a placeholder **solution area** (where I will add formulas, screenshots, and pivot table steps).
+Each question has a placeholder **solution area** (where I will add formulas, and pivot table steps).

 ### Top 10 Patients by Treatment Cost (Highest Spenders)